mikro2nd/pharo-wiki/CONTRIBUTION.md

 ## Edit a page

-If you see some typo, wrong informations or missing informations you can report it in the issues or you can also edit the document yourself and create a pull request.
+If you see some typo, wrong information or missing information, you can report it in the issues or you can edit the document yourself and create a pull request.

 Creating a PR is as easy as clicking on the Edit (pen) button, updating the document and propose the changes.